adr1enbe4udou1n/blog/content/posts/17-a-beautiful-gitops-day-7/index.md

 [![Concourse pipeline](concourse-pipeline.png)](concourse-pipeline.png)

-If everything is ok, check in `https://gitea.kube.rocks/admin/packages`, you should see a new image tag on your registry !
+If everything is ok, check in `https://gitea.kube.rocks/admin/packages`, you should see a new image appear on the list !
 A new file `version` is automatically pushed in code repo in order to keep tracking of the image tag version.

 [![Concourse build](concourse-build.png)](concourse-build.png)